Hola intrepid explorers and welcome to our Alicante travel guide - the only place to find out everything you need to know before you travel.

-The main entrance can be found on avenida de Alfonso el Sabio, but can only be accessed via steps.
+The main entrance can be found on Avenida de Alfonso el Sabio, but can only be accessed via steps.
 So if you need an accessible entrance head to the back entrance on Plaza 25 Mayo.
-The plaza is worth a visit on its own, especially on Saturday afternoons when the locals gather for tardeo".
+The plaza is worth a visit on its own, especially on Saturdays when the locals gather for tardeo, or evening drinks.

 Alicante For Families